otto06217/frontend-dev-problem/README.md

 ### Code Review

-We (bencates and cassidyjames) will be reviewing your submission on GitHub.
+We (@bencates and @cassidyjames) will be reviewing your submission on GitHub.
 We will add comments, ask questions, and critique decisions.

 Treat this like a pull request you want to have merged.
 Take feedback, argue